HL7/davinci-pcde/input/pagecontent/spec.md

 2. The new payer executes a [Member Match]({{site.data.fhir.ver.hrex}}/OperationDefinition-member-match.html) operation using the member's old insurance information and demographics to determine the patient identifier on the original payer's system.

 3. The new payer's system (possibly using the token provided in #1) requests a [Coverage Transition Document](#coverage-transition-document-structure) from the prior plan by POSTing a [Task](StructureDefinition-pcde-task-request.html) to their system.
-Optionally, the new payer creates a [Subscription](#subscription) on the old payers system, requesting notifications about updates to the newly created Task.
+Optionally, the new payer creates a [Subscription](#subscription) on the old payer's system, requesting notifications about updates to the newly created Task.

 4. The source (original) payer either locates an existing document (previously prepared) or assembles the information needed and creates the requested document.
 Updates are made to the `Task.status` element and, optionally, human-readable status information within `Task.businessStatus.text` element as the task progresses through different [states](https://www.hl7.org/fhir/task.html#statemachine).
 (In PCDE, the Task is limited to the states 'requested', 'in-progress', 'completed' or 'failed'.)
 The original payer updates `Task.output` with a reference to the document when `Task.status` is completed.

-5. The new payer queries the origninal payer's system for updates to the Task.
+5. The new payer queries the original payer's system for updates to the Task.
 This is either done by polling at regular intervals or by responding to a Subscription notification.

 6. When the `Task.status` is completed, the new payer retrieves the [Coverage Transition Document](#coverage-transition-document-structure) pointed to by the `Task.output`.